+The fall of man is a direct result of the sin of the original couple.
 The sin of the couple was to grow envious of their Creator – to resent their subordination to Him – and reject the need to depend on Him and give praise to Him – and so they entered – through the suggestion of the evil spirit – into the world of darkness – through a gateway of envy, presumption, anger, and resentment.
 They refused to give praise to the Sacred One – so that they might have His authority and praiseworthiness for themselves.

 Is it conceivable that the first human beings (living perhaps 200 thousand years ago – see Section III) could have had a special awareness of the beauty, lovability and sacredness of the transcendent – and could have wanted this for themselves – to prioritize themselves above the Sacred One – to be envious of and resent the Sacred One?

 Could primitive human beings – veritable cave dwellers – have felt something like this?
 If they had the 12 capacities – even in a completely undeveloped state – then they could have acted against their conscience and their awareness of the Sacred “Wholly Other.”